satellitecomponent/Neurite/README.md

 ### `Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zeroing in on the node containing your specified query.
 The navigational experience isn't just a convenience; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
 Some non-textual content currently needs to be re-inserted.
 - Zettelkasten and Mind Mapping: Traditional note-taking confines you to static files or folders, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
 Zettelkasten is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
 In Neurite, you don't have to choose between either approach.
-Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, whos contents are bi-directionaly linked to the main Zettelkasten documenent.
+Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.

 The Zettelkasten note taking method accesses tapestry of thought reasoning for Ai, all within our innovate real-time Mandelbrot visualization.

 ![Aidiagram2_1 2 1](https://github.com/satellitecomponent/Neurite/assets/129367899/68310e74-7a2c-49a8-a377-1d245c5e938e)
-- This diagram represents how the AI's response incorperates note-taking to retain a non-linear conversation history.
+- This diagram represents how the AI's response incorporates note-taking to retain a non-linear conversation history.
 - We feed both the recent conversation as well as any matched notes that are not already in the recent conversation as part of the context message to the Ai.
 - This means retaining relevant information from any part of the conversation regardless of the Ai's context window size.
 - Still, advancements in context window size only further enable Neurite's performance.